-- Extend the maturity date of the master lease from December 2033 to December 2037 with two consecutive 5-year tenant extension options; - fix contractual rent at \$69.3 million per annum (December 2022 rent annualized) and defer the 2.5% annual escalators under our lease agreement through December 31, 2025, with mandatory repayments to be made subject to certain metrics and due in full by the maturity date; - fund \$22.5 million of capital expenditures through December 31, 2025; - extend the maturity date of the secured revolving credit facility from June 2030 to June 2035 with one borrower 2-year extension option; - increase the capacity of the secured revolving credit facility from \$250.5 million to \$320.0 million, inclusive of payment-in-kind ("PIK") interest applied to principal; - convert the 7% per annum cash interest due on the secured revolving credit facility to all PIK interest in 2023, 1% cash interest and 6% PIK interest in 2024, 4% cash interest and 3% PIK interest in 2025 and through the maturity date; - pay a one-time option termination fee of \$12.5 million to Maplewood; and - reduce Maplewood's share of any future potential sales proceeds (in excess of our gross investment) by the unpaid deferred rent balance, the \$22.5 million of capital expenditures and the \$12.5 million option termination fee payment.
+- extend the maturity date of the master lease from December 2033 to December 2037 with two consecutive 5-year tenant extension options; - fix contractual rent at \$69.3 million per annum (December 2022 rent annualized) and defer the 2.5% annual escalators under our lease agreement through December 31, 2025, with mandatory repayments to be made subject to certain metrics and due in full by the maturity date; - fund \$22.5 million of capital expenditures through December 31, 2025; - extend the maturity date of the secured revolving credit facility from June 2030 to June 2035, with one borrower 2-year extension option; - increase the capacity of the secured revolving credit facility from \$250.5 million to \$320.0 million, inclusive of payment-in-kind ("PIK") interest applied to principal; - convert the 7% per annum cash interest due on the secured revolving credit facility to all PIK interest in 2023, 1% cash interest and 6% PIK interest in 2024, and 4% cash interest and 3% PIK interest in 2025 and through the maturity date; - pay a one-time option termination fee of \$12.5 million to Maplewood; and - reduce Maplewood's share of any future potential sales proceeds (in excess of our gross investment) by the unpaid deferred rent balance, the \$22.5 million of capital expenditures and the \$12.5 million option termination fee payment.

-Maplewood short-paid the contractual rent amount due under its lease agreement in each of June 2023 and July 2023 by \$1.0 million each.
-During the third quarter of 2023, we applied \$2.0 million of Maplewood's security deposit toward the unpaid portion of June 2023 rent and July 2023 rent.
-Following the application of the security deposit, we have a \$2.8 million security deposit remaining.
-We are taking actions to preserve our rights and are in discussions with Maplewood to address the deficiency.
-Maplewood is on a cash basis of revenue recognition for lease purposes, and we recorded rental income of \$16.3 million and \$33.6 million for the three and six months ended June 30, 2023, respectively, for the contractual rent payments that were received.
-The \$12.5 million option termination fee payment made in the first quarter of 2023 was accounted for as a lease inducement and recorded as a reduction to rental income since Maplewood is on a cash basis of revenue recognition.
-Additionally, as discussed further in Note 5 - Real Estate Loans Receivable, we recorded interest norm of \$1.5 million on the secured revolving credit facility during the three months ended March 31, 2023 for the contractual interest payment received related to December 2022, as the loan was placed on non-accrual status for interest recognition during the fourth quarter of 2022.
-Revenue from Maplewood represents approximately 7.3% and 9.0% of our total revenues (excluding the impact of write-offs) for the six months ended June 30, 2023 and 2022, respectively.
+Maplewood short-paid the contractual rent amount due under its lease agreement by \$1.0 million in June 2023, and continued to short-pay the contractual rent amount due under its lease agreement by \$1.0 million for each month during the third quarter of 2023.
+During the third quarter of 2023, we applied \$3.0 million of Maplewood's security deposit toward the unpaid portion of rent for June 2023 through August 2023.
+Following the application of the security deposit in the third quarter of 2023, we had a \$1.8 million security deposit remaining as of September 30, 2023, which can be applied to future rent shortfalls.
+In October 2023, Maplewood short-paid the contractual rent amount due under its lease agreement by \$1.0 million.
+We continue to take actions to preserve our rights and are in discussions with Maplewood to address the deficiency.

+Maplewood is on a cash basis of revenue recognition for lease purposes, and we recorded rental income of \$17.3 million and \$50.9 million for the three and nine months ended September 30, 2023, respectively, for the contractual rent payments that were received from Maplewood and through the application of Maplewood's security deposit.
+The \$12.5 million option termination fee payment made in the first quarter of 2023 in connection with the restructuring agreement was accounted for as a lease inducement.
+As Maplewood is on a cash basis of revenue recognition, the inducement was immediately expensed and was recorded as a reduction to the \$50.9 million of rental income recognized for the nine months ended September 30, 2023.

+As discussed further in Note 5 - Real Estate Loans Receivable, we recorded interest income of \$1.5 million on the secured revolving credit facility during the three months ended March 31, 2023 for the contractual interest payment received related to December 2022, as the loan was placed on non-accrual status for interest recognition during the fourth quarter of 2022.
+Revenue from Maplewood represents approximately 7.2% and 9.1% of our total revenues (excluding the impact of write-offs) for the nine months ended September 30, 2023 and 2022, respectively.